Day 13 Lenten Devotion

 Broken and poured out.
-You see those words in both the story of the woman anointing Jesus at Simon the Pharisee's house whom Jesus had healed from leprosy and again with Jesus at the last supper.
+Powerful images and literal words from the story of the woman anointing Jesus at Simon the Pharisee's house (one whom Jesus had healed from leprosy) and again with Jesus at the last supper.
 Bread, wine and perfumed oil come to mind when we recall these gospel accounts.
 At the last supper, Jesus would be betrayed to death; a death that he freely accepted.
-By changing the words declaring the blessing over the desert bread, a script that everyone knew by heart, Jesus instituted the new and everlasting covenant in what He was about to endure and forever changed the memorial meal.
-The moments that would follow in the Garden of Gethsemane would reveal the deep personal prayer and sacrifice that would be made.
+By changing the words declaring the blessing over the desert bread, a script that everyone knew by heart, Jesus instituted the new and everlasting covenant in what He was about to endure and would forever change the memorial meal.
+That same night in the Garden of Gethsemane, Jesus' prayer to the Father would reveal the deep personal struggle of what it would mean to be broken and poured out.

-With the woman coming into the house of Simon the Pharisee and falling at the feet of his honored guest Jesus, everything changed.
-It was completely out of the norm of social conduct for an univited guest, let alone a women of questionable charachter to do what she was doing.
+When the woman came into the house of Simon the Pharisee and falling at the feet of his honored guest Jesus, everything changed.
+It was completely out of the norm of social conduct for an univited guest, let alone a women of questionable character to do what she was doing.

-What an incredible act of devotion and at the same time we witness the soul wrenching display of love that left everyone shocked and speachless.
-It was so scandalous that eveyone was stunned.
+What an incredible act of devotion and at the same time, soul wrenching display of love that left everyone shocked and speachless.
+It was so scandalous that eveyone was stunned to silence.

-Think about what a great personal sacrifice and act of devotion the woman made to get to Jesus and to do what she did in front of all the guests.
+This woman's sacrifice of expensive, perfumed oil, in an act of being undone in front of all the guests.
 Even Simon did not dare to say out loud what he was thinking.
-If Jesus only knew what she was, he thought...He couldn't see the beuty of that moment until Jesus helped him and everyone else to understand who had committed the greater offence.
+If Jesus only knew what she was, the men thought...What a scandal this was going to be....They couldn't see the beauty of that moment until Jesus helped them all to understand who had committed the greater offence.

-Te offering of all that she had done and all that she was; he sin was as sweet as the expensive perfume to the Lord.
+The offering of all that she had done and all that she was; her sin was as sweet as the expensive perfume to the Lord.

 Talk to God about the things in your life that need to be broken and poured out like that of the perfumed oil.